T-count and T-depth of any multi-qubit unitary: Introduction

 \subsection{Related work}

-Much work has been done to synthesize a circuit for any multi-qubit unitary (without provable optimality on any resource).
-Many of them use the Solovay-Kitaev algorithm \cite{1997_K, 2002_KSVV, 2006_DN, 2010_NC}, which is based on a geometric method of successive approximations.
-The best bound on the number of gates, using such methods, has been achieved by Kitaev et al.\cite{2002_KSVV}, which is $O\left(\log^c(1/\epsilon)\right)$, for $c=3+\delta$, where $\delta>0$ is any positive real number.
-Several techniques have been developed using decomposition methods like QR factorization \cite{2020_dBBVA} or number-theoretic techniques \cite{2013_KMM2, 2015_S}.
-The latter work for single-qubit unitaries, achieving a circuit size of $O\left(\log(1/\epsilon)\right)$ and $\poly(1/\epsilon)$ running time.
-The numerical exhaustive search procedure of Fowler \cite{2011_F} works for multi-qubit unitaries, but has complexity at least $\poly\left((2^{kn^2})^{O(1/\epsilon)}\right)$ ($k$ is a constant).

-Comparitively little has been done for multi-qubit unitaries, when additional constraints are imposed, like minimizing the T-count or T-depth.
-A comparison of some state-of-the-art optimal synthesis algorithms has been given in Table \ref{tab:compare}.
-To the best of our knowledge, all the previous works have been exclusively for single-qubit unitaries, in fact specifically for $R_z(\theta)$ gates.
-A result of Matsumoto and Amano \cite{2008_MA} implies that the decomposition of a typical SU(2) operator into the Clifford+T gate set with accuracy $\epsilon$ requires T-count at least $K+3\log_2(1/\epsilon)$, where $K$ is a constant.
-The algorithm of Selinger \cite{2015_S} achieves a T-count of $K+4\log_2(1/\epsilon)$ for approximating arbitrary z-rotations.
-Ross and Selinger \cite{2016_RS} developed a probabilistic algorithm that is optimal, given a factoring oracle or near optimal and has an expected runtime $O\left(\poly\log(1/\epsilon)\right)$ under some number-theoretic assumptions.
-Kliuchnikov, Maslov and Mosca \cite{2015_KMM} combines search-based and other methods to achieve optimal T-count, but has runtime $\exp(1/\epsilon)$ that makes it feasible only for precisions up to $\epsilon\approx 10^{-17}$.

-However, considerable amount of work has been done to synthesize T-count and T-depth-optimal circuits for exactly implementable ($\epsilon=0$) multi-qubit unitaries.
+Much work has been done to synthesize a circuit for any multi-qubit unitary (without provable optimality on any resource) \cite{1997_K, 2002_KSVV, 2006_DN, 2010_NC, 2011_F, 2013_KMM2, 2015_S, 2020_dBBVA, 2021_MIC}.
+Comparitively little has been done for arbitrary multi-qubit unitaries, when additional constraints are imposed, like minimizing the T-count or T-depth.
+To the best of our knowledge, all the previous works for approximately implementable unitaries, have been exclusively for single-qubit unitaries, in fact specifically for $R_z(\theta)$ gates.
+They work with either operator norm \cite{2015_S, 2016_RS} or global phase invariant distance \cite{2015_KMM}.
+However, considerable amount of work has been done to synthesize T-count and T-depth-optimal circuits for exactly implementable multi-qubit unitaries.
 These include algorithms with provable optimality like \cite{2014_GKMR, 2020_MM, 2021_GMM} that employ meet-in-the-middle (MITM) and nested MITM techniques, as well as more efficient heuristic algorithms whose optimality depend on some conjecture \cite{2020_MM, 2021_GMM}.
+A crisp summary of the complexity of some state-of-the-art optimal synthesis algorithms has been given in Table \ref{tab:compare}.

 Work has also been done to approximate single-qubit unitaries in Clifford+V \cite{2015_R, 2013_BGS, 2015_BBG, 2015_KBRY} basis and perform a CS-count-optimal (exact) synthesis \cite{2021_GRT} of two-qubit unitaries in Clifford+CS basis.